Adaptive Webpage Fingerprinting from TLS Traces: Experimental Evaluation

 \subsection{Implementation \& Parameterization}

 For the implementation of our neural network, we use the Python deep learning library Keras~\cite{gulli2017deep} as the front-end, and Tensorflow~\cite{199317} as the back-end.
 For the data preprocessing and classification algorithm, we use Numpy~\cite{oliphant2006guide} and Scipy~\cite{virtanen2020scipy}, respectively.
-To allow for reproducibility of our results, we will publicly release both our source code and our datasets.

-As outlined in Section~\ref{sec:adaptive}, we use \textit{contrastive loss}~\cite{chopra2005learning} to train our model on both positive and negative pairs.
-The \textit{margin} of the loss function is set to be $10$ and was determined through grid search (\cite{bergstra2012random,bergstra2011algorithms}) among smaller and larger values.
-Moreover, we use the euclidean distance to measure the proximity of the embeddings and through grid search we determined the sizes of the hidden layers and the dimensionality of the produced embeddings (see Table~\ref{tbl:model}).
+As outlined in Section~\ref{sec:adaptive}, we use a \textit{contrastive loss}~\cite{chopra2005learning} to train our model on both positive and negative pairs.
+The \textit{margin} of the loss function was set to be $10$ and was determined through grid search (\cite{bergstra2012random,bergstra2011algorithms}) among smaller and larger values.
+To measure the proximity of the traffic embeddings, we use the Euclidean distance.
+The sizes of the hidden layers and the dimensionality of the produced embeddings were determined through grid search (see Table~\ref{tbl:model}).
+The architecture of the embedding model and its hyperparameters were chosen so as to maximize the fingerprinting performance and accuracy.

-For our classifier, we used the \textit{k-nearest neighbours} algorithm with $k=250$.
-While we were able to achieve slightly better classification results by adjusting the $k$ parameter depending on the size of the testing set, $k=250$ produced consistently good results regardless of the number of classes.
-This allowed us to maintain the same configuration for all our experiments so as to more reliably compare our findings.\\
+For our classifier, we used the \textit{k-nearest neighbours} algorithm with $k=250$ for the first three experiments.
+We were able to achieve better classification results by adjusting the $k$ parameter depending on the testing set but $k=250$ produced consistently good results regardless of the number of classes.
+An advantage of maintaining the same configuration across all three of our experiments on webpage fingerprinting is that we can compare our findings more reliably.